 Sabi Sands is the best place in the world to see the Big Five

 The most elusive of the Big Five.
 The African leopard occurs mostly throughout the whole of Southern Africa.
-The best chance of seeing them is in trees, which they use as observation platform or as a safe resting place.
-Leopards are real masters of disguise: if they don't want to be seen you can be sure not to see them.
-Sabi Sands proves to be an excellent place to see these magnificent big cats, an possible the best in the world as leopards are spotted on a very regular basis.
+The best chance of seeing them is in trees, which they use as an observation platform or as a safe resting place.
+Leopards are veritable masters of disguise: if they don't want to be seen, you can be sure not to see them.
+Sabi Sands proves to be an excellent place to see these magnificent big cats, and possibly the best in the world as leopards are spotted on a very regular basis.

 Although this animal is sometimes referred to as a bush cow, do not underestimate its capabilities.
 It has been recorded that an African buffalo can run faster than an astounding 55 kilometres per hour.
 It is a rather common species that can be found throughout Southern Africa.
 Male buffalos can weigh up to 700 kilograms.
 Buffalos can be notoriously bad tempered, especially when cornered or wounded they can become very aggressive.

 This grey giant is the largest living land mammal.
-Also elephants are widepread throughout Southern Africa and live in a variety of different habitats.
+Elephants are widespread throughout Southern Africa and live in a variety of different habitats.
 They can survive in desert environments, but are most commonly found in woodlands, forests and savannahs.
 Elephants are among the most social animals living in groups up to a hundred individuals.
 There is nothing more impressive that being amidst a large herd.